 For those of you not willing to risk brain damage, here are some of the points the video makes and my commentary on them.

 The video begins with a misrepresentation of atheism.
-Atheists do not claim that God doesn’t exist, atheists say that there isn’t any evidence for the existence of God so they don’t believe.
+Pack says that atheists say that God doesn’t exist but this is of course false.
+Atheists do not claim that God doesn’t exist, atheists say that there isn’t sufficient evidence for the existence of God so they don’t believe.
 We’ll reconsider once the proof comes available.
 Of course “the fool has said in his heart, there is no God” is mentioned.
 Thanks, Dave!
-Fortunately, no atheist is as big a fool as you’re about to make of yourself.
+Fortunately, no atheist I know is as big a fool as you’re about to make of yourself.

 Next, we go after evolution because apparently the question of Gods’ existence is closely tied to the question of how life began.
-We hear arguments as “evolution requires more faith than believing in God and no true facts have been found to support it”.
+We hear arguments as “evolution requires more faith than believing in God” and “no true facts have been found to support it”.
+(Are there false facts?)
 That’s an often heard fallacy among creationists and it’s simply not true.
 See an earlier article on this blog for more.